 You can return or exchange items purchased at Walmart within 90 days of purchase, which makes it handy if you’re considering gifting something.

 The Jolly Christmas Shop

 Just think of the Jolly Christmas Shop as holiday central.
-This store offers just about any items you’d want for Christmas—trees, collectables, ornaments, lights.
+This store offers just about any items you’d want for Christmas—trees, collectibles, ornaments, and lights.
 And yes, they have offerings for other holidays and seasons too.

-Like Etsy, ebay is a go-to online destination for anything vintage or one of a kind.
+Like Etsy, eBay is a go-to online destination for anything vintage or one-of-a-kind.
 Sellers and shops on this retailer offer a wide range of Christmas blow mold decorations at many different price points.
-Many sellers include a buy now price (so you can snap it up) while others set the decorations to auction.
-That means there’s potential for getting into a fierce battle for the rights to own a cute decoration like a camel, Santa, or more.
+Many sellers include a buy-now price (so you can snap it up) while others set the decorations to auction.
+That means there’s potential for getting into a fierce battle for the right to own a cute decoration like a camel, Santa, or more.

 From one day to another, the options on eBay change.
 Basically, you never know when someone will be clearing out their attic or basement and post items, which could include blow mold decorations.
 Shopping on eBay has the feel of going to a thrift store or garage sale in this way—except instead of combing through dusty items, you can sort the results by price and way to purchase (auction, buy now).

 What to Look for When Buying Mold Yard Decorations

 Pay attention to measurements before you buy.
 Decorations should be large enough to make an impact on your yard or front porch from the street or curb without overwhelming the space that you have.
 Check measurements to make sure that mold yard decorations of different sizes are properly scaled to work well together on a lawn or front porch display.